 Rosetta Stone markets itself as one of the fastest ways to learn a new language, but what if you don’t have the resources to purchase its software?
 What if you’re headed to a foreign country for a holiday and want to commit your resources to the trip and not software?

 Or what if you’re a business executive who just learned that you’re flying overseas next week and you’ve never tried to speak the foreign language of that country before?

-But before we get into the main content, there are a few facts you should know to clear your way and set you to learn a new language.
+But before we get into the main content, you should know a few facts to clear your way and set you to learn a new language.

 Why Learn a New Language?

 Learning a second language comes with its benefits.
 Even if you don’t have an immediate use for it, do it for personal gains.
 That is where you should get motivation.

 So, what are the benefits of learning languages other than your native ones?

 If you want to understand a foreign culture, learning it is the first step you should take.
 Some things are not easily expressed in foreign languages.
 Some local words do not have a direct English translation.
 To overcome such obstacles: you have no choice but to learn a foreign language.

 The cultural insight allows you to walk freely in the country and interact with the locals.
 You will also better understand their lifestyle.